NagaSolo/0616_merakcyborg_oop-eip-4/README.md

     - Connect admin to db -> `WIP`

 ### Microservices
+    - hasura for populating the databases
-    - Using hasura combinations with cubejs for data modelling
+    - cubejs for data modelling
     - react combined with antd for graph
     - to be integrated with django cookiecutter template docker compose file